QaidVoid/squishy-rs/README.md

 # Provide custom offset (it'd be calculated automatically if not provided)
 # Appimage offset can be read using `path/to/app.AppImage --appimage-offset`
 squishy appimage path/to/app.AppImage --offset 128128 --icon --desktop --appstream --write

+# Extract contents of squashfs to a specific directory
+squishy unsquashfs path/to/app.AppImage -w /output/path
 ```

 ### Command Options